MariusTimmer/Blog/content/post/eingefrorenesSchloss.en.md

 stop line.

-When I wanted to drive to work this morning, I quickly realized that I couldn't get into the car.
-The lock was frozen.
+When I wanted to drive to work this morning, I quickly realized that I couldn't get into the Audi.
+Not only streets get slippery in winter, but door locks freeze.
 In the past, I could get **frozen locks relatively easily and quickly with my breath warm enough** so that the door could be unlocked again.
 However, today that wasn't enough.

 Does a lighter help?
 --------------------